As a webmaster there is nothing more horrifying then seeing your hard work , destroyed by frivolous hackers”

-You may not think your website has anything worth “Hacking”, however websites are compromised all the time.
-Not always in an attempt to steal your identity or data, but some malicious intentions to to use your server to email spam, set up temp servers or relay illegal files.
+You may not think your website has anything worth “Hacking”, however, websites are compromised all the time.
+Not always in an attempt to steal your identity or data, but some malicious intentions to use your server to email spam, set up temp servers or relay illegal files.

 In addition to regularly backing up your site content which you should be doing anyway here are 5 ways to protect your website from hackers and viruses.

 - Keep platforms, scripts, widgets, plugins and Apps up to date.
-Because allot of the platforms, plugins and apps are open source code, it leaves a wide array of potential security loopholes that malicious hackers pour over looking for loopholes that allows them to take control of your website and exploit script weaknesses.
+Because allot of the platforms, plugins and apps are open source code, it leaves a wide array of potential security loopholes that malicious hackers pour overlooking for loopholes that allow them to take control of your website and exploit script weaknesses.
 Ensuring that you update all your website content regularly will help reduce the chances of getting hacked in this way.

-- Install a security plugin ,regardless if you use CMS or HTML websites; having a security software on board is a huge benefit long and short term.
+- Install a security plugin, regardless if you use CMS or HTML websites; having security software on board is a huge benefit long and short term.
 Though not fool-proof this is the best option and easiest alternative for novice Webmasters.
-Depending on which website design platform you are using , Geek Chick Websites recommend checking out SiteLock.
-A website security option that goes above and beyond the basic website protections, from daily monitoring , Malware scanning and virus protection its your one stop security master.
-Although not cheap , its highly recommended to look into such options if your business is website reliant.
+Depending on which website design platform you are using, Geek Chick Websites recommend checking out SiteLock.
+A website security option that goes above and beyond the basic website protections, from daily monitoring, Malware scanning and virus protection it is your one-stop security master.
+Although not cheap, it’s highly recommended to look into such options if your business is website reliant.